-After examining the tumorsor or tumour the scientists found an infection known as xenotropic murine leukaemia virus (XMRV) in under a third of them.
+After examining the tumour the scientists found an infection known as xenotropic murine leukaemia virus (XMRV) in under a third of them.
 The virus, closely related to one previously seen only in mice, was found in cancerous prostates removed from men with a certain genetic defect.
-The findings were published in the journal proceedings of the National Academy of Sciences.
+The findings were published in the journal Proceedings of the National Academy of Sciences.

 A leading researcher commented: